sohamray1990/html-and-css/README.md

 # html-and-css
-This repo is created for all things related to pure HTML and CSS
+This repo is created for all things related to pure HTML and CSS.